boscosabujohn/ManufacturingOS/b3-erp/MASTER_FILES_SUMMARY.md

 ## Project Integration

-These master files integrate seamlessly with the existing B3 MACBIS ERP project:
+These master files integrate seamlessly with the existing ManufacturingOS ERP project:
 - Follow the same coding style as existing components
 - Use the same tech stack (Next.js 14, TypeScript, Tailwind)
 - Compatible with the current project structure